efeelize/bar/CA/MBE/contract.md

 - When one party to a contract knows or has reason to know that the other party attaches a different meaning to a material term, then the unknowing party's meaning of the term will control.

+## 2.mistake [事实认识错误]

+### 2.1 unilateral mistake[单方面的事实认识错误]

+### 2.2 mutual mistake [共同误解]

+> When both parties enter a contract based on the same mistake (ie, mutual mistake), the contract is voidable by the adversely affected party if[受影响的一方可以撤销合同]:

+- the mistake relates to a **basic assumption** of the contract
+- the mistake **materially affects** the agreed-upon exchange of performances (ie, the adversely affected party cannot fairly be required to carry it out) and
+- the adversely affected party does not assume the risk of the mistake.（ie，the agreement did not expressly allocate the risk of the mistake）.

+## 3.undue influence[不当影响]

+> A contract is voidable for undue influence if a party's assent[同意] was the product of unfair or excessive persuasion by someone who dominate[支配] or shared a special relationship[特殊关系] of trust and confidence with that party.
+> Persuasion is unfair or excessive if it seriously impairs the assenting party's ability to exercise free and competent judgment.
+The following factors are relevant to making this determination:

+- Susceptibility of the assenting party (eg, elderly, in poor health).
+- Unfairness of the resulting bargain (eg, sale of business for less than half its market value).
+- Unavailability of independent advice (eg, attorney unavailable to discuss sale).

 # 四、合同的解释
 ## 1.Rules of contract interpretation